britneyso7/CloudCapital/README.md

 *withdrawal* and *deposit* activities of a *client's* account from an arbitrary financial institution (built into the application) will be tracked.

-### User Stories

-- As a client, I want to be able to add funds to my account
-- As a client, I want to be able to withdraw funds from my account
-- As a client, I want to be able to **open multiple accounts of any kind**
-- As a client, I want to be able to **open different types of accounts**
-- As a client, I want to be able to transfer funds between accounts
-- As a client, I want to be able to **view my account totals and history**
-- As a client, I want to be able to **view multiple account totals at once**
-- As a client, I want to be able to download my transaction history for each account

 **Key Features**:

 - Account Management: Effortlessly create and oversee multiple accounts, including savings and checking.

 - Transaction History: Review detailed transaction records, including date, time, and amount information.